MStarmans91/WORC/WORC/doc/static/features.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For all filter based features, the images are first filtered using the full image, after which the features are extracted from the region of interests (ROI).
-Only filtering the ROI with the filters would result in edge artefactss.
+Only filtering the ROI with the filters would result in edge artefacts.
 A drawback could be that now the ROI surroundings influence the feature, but this can also be a benefit as a comparison between the ROI and it's surrounding could give relevant information.

 Feature extraction parameter selection